DrakeMTB/drakeMTB/webpages/volunteer.md

 ### Volunteering

-Below are the general job positions that must be filled by parent or volunteer adults to run a team of this size and quality:
+Below are the general job positions that must be filled by competent parent volunteers in order to run a team of this size and quality:

 #### Coach
 Coaches are responsible for the organization, training and racing for the whole team.
 They provide mentorship and leadership throughout the season and beyond.